January 2026 City Council Minutes

 Mayor Mark Mueterthies presided.

-Council members present: Scheidel, King, Wilson, and Roberson
+Council members present: King, Wilson, Roberson and Croell

-Motion made by Scheidel to approve the agenda,
+Motion made by Kin to approve the agenda.
+Second by Roberson.

 All Ayes.
 Motion passed.